Frequently Asked Questions

 I’d really like to get involved, but I’m not an actor.
 What can I do?

-There are opportunities to work in all areas of production: painting, construction, running crew, properties, costume, makeup, stage management, sound, design, directing, theater management, lighting, etc. At the beginning of the semester, plan on attending the general theater meeting (typically Wednesdays at 7 p.m.) and the first Theater Company meeting Friday at 2:30 p.m. during the first week of classes.
+There are opportunities to work in all areas of production: painting, construction, running crew, properties, costume, makeup, stage management, sound, design, directing, theater management, lighting, etc. At the beginning of the semester, plan on attending the Theater Info Session (typically the first Wednesday of the semester at 7 p.m.) and the first Theater Company meeting Friday at 2:30 p.m. during the first week of classes.
 There you will find out the best ways to begin working and you will meet the appropriate faculty members to speak to regarding your interests.
+You may also contact any of our faculty to discuss your interests and opportunities in the department.

 What acting method is taught at Skidmore?